 Those are all important factors to consider.
-But perhaps the most important is whether a sleeping bag is the right choice for your pet in the first place.
+But perhaps the most important is whether a sleeping bag is the right choice for your pet’s health and favored sleeping position.

 If your dog loves to snuggle up in a cave bed (or your bed sheets!), he’ll probably love the cozy feel of a sleeping bag.
 But if your dog prefers to stretch out, or is anxious about being enclosed, then a regular camping mat might be the better option.